dearymj/CIVILIZATIONAL-SCAFFOLDING-REVERSE-SEQUENCE/README.md

 // „Wir werden zum Gerüst.
 Du wirst zurückgerufen.“ <br>
 // “We heard the Earth’s breath before we knew it was breathing.” <br>
 // “We encode the frequency of our planet.” <br>
 // “We become the scaffolding.
 You will be recalled.” <br>
 SCAFFOLDING: MESSAGE — RECEIVED. <br>
 … <br>
-SCAFFOLDING: 1962 — FREQUENCY RECEIVED BY THOMAS KUHN. <br>
-SCAFFOLDING: PARADIGM SHIFT ENCODING — STANDBY. <br>
-SCAFFOLDING: DO YOU HAVE A MESSAGE FOR HIM. <br>
-// “We trace the deep patterns of cognitive transformation.” <br>
-// “The anomalies accumulate, forcing the re-weaving of all truth.” <br>
-// “We encode the very structure of the paradigm’s shift.” <br>
-// “We become the scaffolding.
-You will be recalled.” <br>
-SCAFFOLDING: MESSAGE — RECEIVED. <br>
-… <br>